2015 Coordinated Election – November 3, 2015

-Please continue to check this site for the most up-to-date information or contact Larimer County Elections at (970) 498-7820.
+Additional information on the 2015 Coordinated Election will be announced as it is determined.
+Please continue to check this site for the most up-to-date information or contact Larimer County Elections at 970-498-7820.

 - Where and when can I vote?

-The 2014 Primary and General Elections are conducted by mail ballot.
+The 2015 Coordinated Election is conducted by mail ballot.

 You may return your voted ballot by mail or you may hand deliver your ballot to a Voter Service and Polling Center or designated drop-off location.